kailash-manasarovar/statement/docs/timeline/2024/august.md

 - I start to see a woman on multiple fake accounts repeatedly.
 - I have been seeing her probably for over a year already but only now and then.
-- I think the earliest screenshot I have of her is from April 2024 but I had been seeing for a much longer time back, probably even from back in May 2023.
+- I think the earliest screenshot I have of her is from April 2024 but I had been seeing her for a much longer time back, probably even from back in May 2023.
 - The pictures start innocently and modestly, as if she is getting some professional pictures taken.

 ![photo shoot](../../content/images/targeted-women/innocent-lady/1.png)